web site map

 SHUTDOWN

-Every time you load a new program, remember to shut down your computer and restart it.
-Wether it asks you to or not.
+Every time you install a new program, remember to shut down your computer and restart it.
+Whether it asks you to or not.

 If you are starting and stopping many programs, memory will get fragmented, and memory won't always be released.
 Shut down your computer, and restart it.